aimms/documentation/webui/custom-layouts.rst

 Different types of Custom Layout
 --------------------------------

-Creating `custom layouts <webui-grid-pages.rst>`_ is explained in the WebUI Grid Pages section.
-This topic will illustrate "How To" use pixels (px) or percentages (%) to set a fixed width or height to columns or rows in your layouts.
+The general framework for creating `custom layouts <webui-grid-pages.rst>`_ is explained in the WebUI Grid Pages section.
+The current section illustrates more specifically how to use pixels (px) or percentages (%) to set a fixed width or height to columns or rows in your layouts.

 This is useful when you either require a vertical scrollbar or in some cases a horizontal scrollbar, or if you do not want to use the full height or width of your viewport.